top of page

 • Ensure proper ventilation.
 Position a fan to blow air out through an open window, directing fumes away from you.
 Start working near the fan and move backward so you’re never breathing in what you're removing.

 • Wear the right safety gear.
-That includes goggles, gloves, and a high-quality respirator mask.
+This includes goggles, gloves, and a high-quality respirator mask.
 If you spill any chemical stripper on your skin or clothing, rinse immediately and wash affected clothes separately from other laundry.

 • Work in short sessions.
 Limit your exposure by working for about 10 minutes at a time, then taking breaks in fresh air.
 If you feel dizzy, nauseous, or develop a headache, stop immediately and leave the area.

 • Avoid eating, drinking, or smoking in or near the workspace.
-Also keep away anything that could create a spark or static charge.
+Also, keep away anything that could create a spark or static charge.

 We highly recommend contacting a professional for lead paint removal, as it's a matter of safety and having the necessary safety equipment.
-If you're concerned you have lead paint in your home within the Kitcher-Waterloo area and would like to investigate, feel free to reach out to us by booking a quote here or contacting us directly at 519-500-8854 or info@enviropainting.ca
+If you're concerned you have lead paint in your home within the Kitchener-Waterloo area and would like to investigate, feel free to reach out to us by booking a quote here or contacting us directly at 519-500-8854 or info@enviropainting.ca.

 Comments